 - (49) In the 2016 Resolution Plan, it was noted that [...].
 For the reasons set out in Article 4.2.1 of this Decision, the SRB concludes that the Institution does not carry out critical functions. - (50) Furthermore, in the 2016 Resolution Plan, it was assessed that the liquidation of the Group could have an adverse impact on market confidence and give rise to contagion to other credit institutions.
 However, it has to be noted that the 2016 Resolution Plan was based mainly on data as of the end of 2015.
-Since then, significant developments have taken place (see Section 3 above), which have to be taken into account when assessing the strategy to be followed in case of failure of the Institution. - a) The Institution's score for systemic relevance was [...] basis points (the "bps") in 2015 and [...] bps in 2016.11 - b) The Institution's amount of total assets decreased by 22%, [...] as of 31 March 2017.
-Therefore, it does not meet the size threshold to qualify as significant institution according to Article 6(4) of the SSMR. - c) In the course of 20 months, the Institution's commercial funding has fallen by 40%, [...]. - d) The market share of the Group in the national market for deposit-taking declined to 0.91% at the end of 2016. - e) Since the beginning of 2016, the Institution faced significant deposit outflows.
+Since then, significant developments have taken place (see Section 3 above), which have to be taken into account when assessing the strategy to be followed in case of failure of the Institution. - a) The Institution's score for systemic relevance has dropped from [...] basis points (the "bps") in 2015 to [...] bps in 2016, due to a decrease in all four scores for size, importance, complexity and interconnectedness.15 - b) The Institution's amount of total assets decreased with 15%, [...] as of 31 March 2017. - c) In the course of 20 months, the commercial funding has fallen by 43%, [...]. - d) The market share of the Group in the national market for deposit-taking declined to 0.9% at the end of 2016. - e) Since the beginning of 2016, there have been significant deposit outflows.
 However, during the same period, deposit volumes in Italy remained relatively stable.
-Consequently, it can be concluded that the Group's deposit outflows over this period were absorbed by other credit institutions in Italy. - f) In spite of the recent surge in the Institution's subordinated and senior bond yields, general market trends (both at the national and European level) remain mild, demonstrating that the Institution's bond yields are more and more disconnected from the rest of the Italian and European market.
+Consequently, it can be concluded that the Group's deposit outflows were absorbed by other credit institutions in Italy. - f) In spite of the recent surge in the Institution's subordinated and senior bond yields, general market trends (both at the national and European level) remain mild, demonstrating that the Institution's bond yields are more and more disconnected from the rest of the Italian and European market.

-11 The threshold to qualify as Other Systemically Important Institution (the "O-SII") is 350 bps.
+15 The threshold to qualify as Other Systemically Important Institution (the "O-SII") is 350 bps.